-Year 1 Year 2 Constructing a windmill Baby bear's chair Skills Design Learning the importance of a clear design criteria.
+Year 1 Year 2 Constructing a windmill Baby bear's chair Design Learning the importance of a clear design criteria.
 Including individual preferences and requirements in a design.
 Generating and communicating ideas using sketching and modelling.
 Learning about different types of structures, found in the natural world and in everyday objects.
-Make Making stable structures from card.
+Skills Make Making stable structures from card, tape and glue.
+Learning how to turn 2D nets into 3D structures.
 Following instructions to cut and assemble the supporting structure of a windmill.
 Making functioning turbines and axles which are assembled into a main supporting structure.
-Finding the middle of an object.
-Puncturing holes.
-Adding weight to structures.
-Creating supporting structures.
-Cutting evenly and carefully.
 Making a structure according to design criteria.
 Creating joints and structures from paper/card and tape.
 Building a strong and stiff structure by folding paper.
 Evaluate Evaluating a windmill according to the design criteria, testing whether the structure is strong and stable and altering it if it isn't.
 Suggest points for improvements.
 Exploring the features of structures.
 Comparing the stability of different shapes.
 Testing the strength of own structures.
 Identifying the weakest part of a structure.
 Evaluating the strength, stiffness and stability of own structure.
-Knowledge Technical To understand that cylinders are a strong type of structure (e.g. the main shape used for windmills and lighthouses).
+Knowledge Technical To understand that the shape of materials can be changed to improve the strength and stiffness of structures.
+To understand that cylinders are a strong type of structure (e.g. the main shape used for windmills and lighthouses).
 To understand that axles are used in structures and mechanisms to make parts turn in a circle.
 To begin to understand that different structures are used for different purposes.
 To know that a structure is something that has been made and put together.
-To know that the sails or blades of a windmill are moved by the wind.
-To know that a structure is something built for a reason.
-To know that stable structures do not topple.
-To know that adding weight to the base of a structure can make it more stable.
 To know that shapes and structures with wide, flat bases or legs are the most stable.
 To understand that the shape of a structure affects its strength.
 To know that materials can be manipulated to improve strength and stiffness.
 To know that a structure is something which has been formed or made from parts.
 To know that a 'stable' structure is one which is firmly fixed and unlikely to change or move.
 To know that a 'strong' structure is one which does not break easily.
 To know that a 'stiff' structure or material is one which does not bend easily.
-Additional To know that design criteria is a list of points to ensure the product meets the clients needs and wants.
+Additional To know that a client is the person I am designing for.
+To know that design criteria is a list of points to ensure the product meets the clients needs and wants.
 To know that a windmill harnesses the power of wind for a purpose like grinding grain, pumping water or generating electricity.
 To know that windmill turbines use wind to turn and make the machines inside work.
 To know that a windmill is a structure with sails that are moved by the wind.
 To know the three main parts of a windmill are the turbine, axle and structure.
-To know that windmills are used to generate power and were used for grinding flour.
 To know that natural structures are those found in nature.
 To know that man-made structures are those made by people.